Monkestation/monke-wiki/jobs/medical/chemical-recipies.md

 > This page lacks the actual RECIPIES part. <br> This is for the most part straight from the /tg/ wiki {.is-danger}

+> \[chemist] **Tippo Felangus, the Chemist says:** <br>
+"Hey mate, welcome to Chemistry.
+This is one of the few jobs where you can make a man heal back up to full health one second and make him explode the next. <br>
+Sound too complicated?
+Naw, this stuff is really simple to make.
+All you have to do is pour some of this Potassium into a beaker of water, like so..."

 # Active Pure Chemicals
 A.K.A. what happens when you eat or splash these.
 Their metabolism rate is 0.4u per tick/cycle unless said otherwise.
 Unmentioned dispensable chemicals don't have any effects.
 Plasma and uranium require you to grind mineral sheets to acquire.